 While in Pune, make sure to pick up Chiwda (Mixture) from the famous Laxminarayan Best Chiwda.
 The rice flakes chiwda, cornflakes chiwda, potata chiwda, chitales’s Bakarwadi and mango barfi that are made here are the talk of the town.

-Nearby hill stations and spots like Lonavala, Rajmachi, Mahableshwar, Panchgani, Kashid and Phansad are places where there are numerous opportunities for adventure sports.
+Nearby hill stations and spots like Lonavala, Rajmachi, Mahabaleshwar, Panchgani, Kashid and Phansad are places where there are numerous opportunities for adventure sports as well.

 The average minimum and maximum temperature of Pune is as given below.
 The best time to visit Pune is also specified.